malaybaku/VMagicMirror/docs/langs/_english/docs/hand_tracking.md

 #### Feature / Expected Usage
 {: .doc-sec2 }

-By hand tracking feature, you can
+By hand tracking feature, you can:

 <div class="doc-ul" markdown="1">

-- Track your hand by webcam, during your hands are next to the face.
+- Track your hand by web camera, during your hands are next to the face.
-- Finger tracking is also available.
+- Track finger motions.

 </div>